vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 ## Advanced hunting

-If you're using advanced hunting to identify audit events, you'll have up to 30 days history available from the console.
+If you're using advanced hunting to identify audit events, you have up to 30 days history available from the console.
 See [Advanced hunting](/defender-xdr/advanced-hunting-overview).

 You can find the audit events in **Advanced hunting** in the Defender for Endpoint portal ([https://security.microsoft.com](https://security.microsoft.com)).